xsploit/Waifassistant-Discord-Bot/README.md

 ### Basic Chat
 ```
-@Hikari-chan Hello!
+@Waifassistant Hello!
-@Hikari-chan How are you today?
+@Waifassistant How are you today?
 ```

 ### Image Analysis
 ```
-@Hikari-chan [upload image] - Auto-analyzes uploaded images
+@Waifassistant [upload image] - Auto-analyzes uploaded images
-@Hikari-chan analyze this image [upload image]
+@Waifassistant analyze this image [upload image]
-@Hikari-chan what do you see in this picture?
+@Waifassistant what do you see in this picture?
 ```

 ### Tools & Search
 ```
-@Hikari-chan search for Python tutorials
+@Waifassistant search for Python tutorials
-@Hikari-chan what's the weather in Tokyo?
+@Waifassistant what's the weather in Tokyo?
-@Hikari-chan calculate 25 * 17 + 100
+@Waifassistant calculate 25 * 17 + 100
-@Hikari-chan what time is it?
+@Waifassistant what time is it?
 ```

 ### User Analysis
 ```
-@Hikari-chan analyze @username
+@Waifassistant analyze @username
-@Hikari-chan tell me about @user
+@Waifassistant tell me about @user
 ```

 ### Discord Actions
 ```
-@Hikari-chan who's online?
+@Waifassistant who's online?
-@Hikari-chan show server emojis
+@Waifassistant show server emojis
-@Hikari-chan get @user's avatar
+@Waifassistant get @user's avatar
 ```

 ## 🎛️ Admin Commands